MYSTERY SCIENCE THEATER 3000

 Hello, people of Earth.

 This half-hour “proof of concept” video, a very rough pilot created by Joel, Trace and Josh, with Jim (and presumably Kevin) behind the camera.
-It featured riffing on only a portion of the movie and some rudimentary host segments.
+The video shown below is most likely an edited version which focuses on the host segments and removes most of the theater sequences.

 Segment 1: Joel tries to make contact with anyone, then introduces the movie.